moonsharp-devs/moonsharp_org/objects.md

 * <a href="http://www.moonsharp.org/reference/html/6f70669b-d15d-3317-6c6c-6622a5229dd7.htm">``StandardUserDataOverloadedMethodDescriptor``</a> - this is a descriptor for overloaded and/or extended methods
 * <a href="http://www.moonsharp.org/reference/html/b950e338-488b-6e4c-d6eb-bebcecc38541.htm">``StandardUserDataPropertyDescriptor``</a> - this is a descriptor for a single property
 * <a href="http://www.moonsharp.org/reference/html/a29391b0-a33d-935f-8809-6d7c3ea0f07e.htm">``StandardUserDataFieldDescriptor``</a> - this is a descriptor for a single field

+> A little note about interop with value types as userdata.
+>
+> Just as if calling a function passing a value type as a parameter, the script would operate on a copy of the userdata, so, for example, changing a field in the userdata would not reflect on the original value.
+Again, this is not any different from standard behavior of value types, but it's enough to catch people by surprise.
+>
+> Additionally, value types do not support the whole spectrum of optimizations as reference types do, so some operations might be slower on value types than reference types.